 That's longer than most athletes' careers.
-John Frappier developed the original Acceleration Training programs through careful research and input from a team of sports medicine professionals, athletic trainers and elite coaches.
+Exercise physiologist John Frappier developed the original Acceleration Training programs through careful research and input from a team of sports medicine professionals, athletic trainers, and elite coaches.
 The performance sports training program has evolved into a training system that has followed the same evidence-based approach that formed the foundation for Frappier's pioneering work: uniting proprietary equipment, sport-specific and age-appropriate training protocols, trainer education and operating resources to help athletes improve their speed, power, agility, and stamina.
-This foundation would facilitate training center operators turning their passion into a profitable venture.

-In 1986, he traveled with the U.S. National Team to the Soviet Union as part of the Goodwill Games delegation.
-During his Russia visit, he participated in a sports science conference and was introduced to several physiological and training concepts the Soviets were using to push the thresholds of human performance, including:
+In 1986, Frappier traveled with the U.S. National Team to the Soviet Union as part of the Goodwill Games gymnastics delegation.
+During his visit, he participated in a sports science conference and was introduced to several physiological and training concepts the Soviets were using to push the thresholds of human performance, including:

 OVER SPEED TRAINING: The Russians were doing some unprecedented things with over speed training and neuromuscular training using electrical stimulation.
 Essentially, they were trying to determine if there was a way to trick the body's somatic sensory systems to do a little more than the body thought it could previously.
-In coaching terms…if you try and raise the threshold as to what the body thinks is ok and safe, and implement a training modality that is performed safely and doesn’t result in injury, an athlete is going to inherently release some of the inhibition that is associated with trying to protect the body….and performance gains can potentially be garnered as a result.
-That manipulation is really what neuromuscular training is all about.
-And so some people call it "over speed" training.
+In coaching terms, if you try and raise the threshold as to what the body thinks is safe, and implement a training modality that is performed safely and doesn’t result in injury, an athlete is going to inherently release some of the inhibition that is associated with trying to protect the body …. and performance gains can potentially be garnered as a result.
+That manipulation is really what neuromuscular training, also known as "over speed" training, is all about.

 CHALLENGES OF INCREASING ELECTRICAL STIMULATION: Electrical Stimulation is another way to send the strongest signal possible to specific muscles.
 But the problem with electrical stimulation is that the input only goes one way and it interrupts the feedback system that takes place in the body.
 This is because there are all sorts of sensors in the muscle and ligaments that work to protect the body.
 Sending an electrical stimulus from an outside source can result in the muscle contracting at a higher force level, but it disrupts the feedback process and the control of the muscle is therefore compromised.
 John recognized this challenge while watching the Russians tow athletes behind cars in an effort to get them to run faster than they normally could on their own.
 While they were encountering some success, ultimately 'towing' didn’t work for a majority of the athletes.